jhachenbergerSIT/letstrusttpmkernel/README.md

 It is possible to switch between "Pi 2, Pi 3, or Compute Module 3 (default)" and "Pi 1, Pi Zero, Pi Zero W, or Compute Module".
 To switch to a build for a Pi Zero, use:

     sudo docker build --build-arg KERNEL=kernel -t rpi_tpm_kernel_builder_rpi_0 .

+# Supported Kernel Version

+The last tested kernel version can be found using the [git tags of this repository](https://github.com/jhachenbergerSIT/letstrusttpmkernel/releases).